And Also the Trees: 2000s

 After a five-year break, And Also the Trees released Further from the Truth (2003), recorded in the Worcestershire countryside and co-produced with Matthew Devenish.

 In 2004 and 2005, And Also the Trees played several shows at music festivals such as the Paleo Festival and Wave-Gotik-Treffen in Germany.
 They celebrated their 25th anniversary with the Best of 1980–2005 compilation album.

 Live in Geneva (2006) showed the band in action on their Further from the Truth tour, as well as some video and film projects.
 That same year, Simon Huw Jones collaborated with Bernard Trontin of the Young Gods for a project called November, releasing an eponymous album on Swiss label Shayo.

 And Also the Trees' 10th album, (Listen For) The Rag and Bone Man, was issued in November 2007.
 It featured two new members, Ian Jenkins (double bass) and Emer Brizzolara (keyboards, dulcimer and melodica).
 The accompanying photographs were taken by French photographer Jérôme Sevrette.

 In June 2009, the band released When the Rains Come, containing acoustic versions of previously released songs and one new track.
 This was followed by another acoustic album, titled Driftwood.

 2010s

 In the summer of 2011, the band worked on new material in Herefordshire and France.
 Later that year, Justin Jones provided guest guitar on the Othon Mataragas album Impermanence (with Marc Almond on vocals, and also featuring Ernesto Tomasini, Laura Moody and Camille O'Sullivan), followed by an intimate concert at London's Chelsea Theatre to launch the album.

 The band's 12th studio album, Hunter Not the Hunted, was released in March 2012.

 And Also the Trees' 13th album, Born Into the Waves, was released on 18 March 2016.
 The band's current live lineup also includes Grant Gordon on bass guitar and Colin Ozanne on clarinet, guitar and keyboard.

+2020s

+And Also The Trees followed up "Born Into the Waves" with two further albums in the new decade: The Bone Carver in 2022 and Mother-of-Pearl Moon in 2024.